IllumiDesk/apple-stacks/README.md

 ## Build Mechanism

 1. Build and tag the base image or all images at once.
 Use the `TAG` argument to add your custom tag.
-The `TAG` argument defaults to `latest` if not specified.
+The `TAG` argument defaults to `python-3.9.5` if not specified.

 Build all images: